dfaile/Scripts/nobl9/README.md

 ### Nobl9_SLO_Info.py
 Displays comprehensive SLO information in human-readable format with optional JSON output.
 Useful for monitoring, reporting, and debugging SLO configurations.

+### Nobl9_Annotations.py
+Manages SLO annotations using the Nobl9 Annotations API.
+Supports creating, listing, and deleting annotations for individual SLOs or all SLOs in a project.
+Useful for marking deployments, maintenance windows, and other events that affect SLO performance.

 ## Features